 T +1 (513) 874-0314

-As the manufacturer of protective packaging, Storopack has no direct influence over the size of the boxes and the amount of protective packaging material used by mail order companies.
+Why are small products sometimes dispatched in very large boxes with a lot of protective packaging material?
 We do, however, offer our customers advice regarding efficient packaging processes in order to play our part in ensuring that only the protective packaging material that’s needed is actually used.

 Absolutely yes!
 However, for lowest environmental impact we suggest to dispose of products via the locally available disposal options, preferably via established collection for recycle.
 In most countries and communities the collection for plastics and paper for recycling are well established.
 Thus, it is the simplest and best way to contribute to the recycling of those products.